MetaServer > Help > Extract > Azure AI Summary

 2) is equal to / is not equal to / is greater than /…: enter the other value your field value needs to be compared with.
 You can also press the drop-down button to select different system and index values to compose your value.

-09 – Language: here you can specify the source and output language of your summarized text.
-By default, this is set to “Auto-Detect” which always outputs the summary in english.
+05 – Language: here you can specify the source and output language of your summarized text.
+By default, this is set to “Auto-Detect” which always outputs the summary in English.

 You can find a list of all supported languages here: